How to Respond to a Rude Email Professionally (Examples & Tips)

 Food for thought: Is it really rude?

 Electronic communication can oftentimes be difficult to interpret because it’s distant and detached.
-Remote workers in particular struggle with electronic communication (that’s also the main reason email isn’t the ideal form of communication for remote workers).
+Remote workers, in particular, struggle with electronic communication (that’s also the main reason email isn’t ideal for remote workers).

 More often than we’d like, our jokes or sarcastic remarks don’t read as well-intended on paper (or screen) as they would sound in person.